mattrussi/gitlab-com-runbooks/docs/pipeline-validation-service/README.md

 ## Metrics

-A basic metrics dashboard exits at https://dashboards.gitlab.net/d/pvs-main/pvs-overview
+A basic metrics dashboard exists at https://dashboards.gitlab.net/d/pvs-main/pvs-overview

-TODO: Explain the *key* metrics available (with links to https://thanos.gitlab.net/graph.); we can assume general familiarity with the golang built in ones, and *roughly* what the http metrics are, but need to point out which labels are meaningful
-TODO: Links to dashboards (we'll have to create those first, and we might need some actual real-life data from at least staging to makethose look useful)
+The primary observability metrics available today are Apdex, Error Rate, and RPS.
+These metrics can be used to observe any instability or unexpected change in the service utilization.

 ## Rules